DarkHeart-X/DarkHeart-MD-Bot/SIMPLE_PTERODACTYL_GUIDE.md

-# 🖤 DarkHeart WhatsApp Bot - Simple Pterodactyl Deployment Guide
+# 🖤 WhatsApp Bot - Simple Pterodactyl Deployment Guide

-This guide provides straightforward instructions for deploying the DarkHeart WhatsApp Bot on a Pterodactyl panel.
+This guide provides straightforward instructions for deploying a WhatsApp Bot on a Pterodactyl panel.

 ## Quick Setup Instructions